samirosman/squircleart.github.io/_posts/2017-02-11-the-essense-of-animation-nodes-the-system.md

 This option is accompanied by a property called **Min Time Difference** which is the slider you see in the panel, it basically defines the time between each two successive executions.

-Most of the times, it doesn't make sense to use *Alwayse* because it is not needed.
-For instance, in the example above, we are adding two numbers that are not changing, meaning the result will alwayse be the same, so we don't really need to execute the node tree successively.
+Most of the times, it doesn't make sense to use *Always* because it is not needed.
+For instance, in the example above, we are adding two numbers that are not changing, meaning the result will always be the same, so we don't really need to execute the node tree successively.

-*Alwayse* option has its own uses and we will look at them in a moment.
+*Always* option has its own uses and we will look at them in a moment.

 #### Tree Changed: